hack-at-uchicago/python-workshop/doc/outline.md

 This is the outline of the workshop.
 These are not intended to be detailed lecture notes.

-The tweet dataset for the exercises is available at: http://people.cs.uchicago.edu/~borja/upload/tweets.zip [41MB]
+The tweet datasets for the exercises is available at: http://people.cs.uchicago.edu/~borja/upload/tweets.zip [41MB]

 ## Introduction to Python